nathan-e-berger/express-lunchly/pseudocode.md

         - first_name = $1 or last_name = $1
 - Edit existing route to include search data and pass into template
     - render html with search results

+## BEST CUSTOMERS

+- customers class method
+- top 10 customers ordered by most reservations

+1. class method

+2. make a route / view function

+3. add that data to the template